What to do for Your Most Productive Week EVER

 As Sunday winds down, make your to-do list for Monday.
 What can you knock out on the first day of the week to make the rest of the week easier?
 “Eat that frog” and plan to get the toughest actions done first.

-Related Post: 11 Smart Things To Do At Night For More Daytime Success
+Related Post: 11 Things to Do At Night For More Success

 GO TO BED EARLY